Peter Monoszló: Interregnum

+The Steirische Reimchronik narrates that the supporters of the newcomer King Otto of Hungary, rival of Charles I, sent a Hungarian bishop, plausibly Peter Monoszló to the Transylvanian Saxons in the autumn of 1305, to agree on their name with them, and they should send envoys to Buda as soon as possible and assure Otto of their loyalty, who would certainly visit them after the coronation.
+According to the Saxons, who litigated the Transylvanian Chapter in 1309, Bishop Peter participated in that conspiracy, when Ladislaus Kán captured King Otto, during his visit in Transylvania in 1307, and had him imprisoned in one of his castles.
+The Steirische Reimchronik narrates that Otto arrived to Transylvania to negotiate with the oligarch.
+The Saxons warned Otto not to trust the voivode.
+Upon Peter's advice, Otto decided to stay at the bishop's estate and not go to the voivode's castle.
+However, Bishop Peter's men accompanied Otto to Ladislaus' castle, where he was taken prisoner.

 Peter Monoszló died on 27 November 1307, ending his almost 38-year term as Bishop of Transylvania.
 After his death, Voivode Ladislaus Kán intended to elect his own son, Ladislaus V as Peter's successor, thus captured the canons who had assembled to elect the new bishop.
 However, due to objection by the chapter, in July 1308, declared that he would not maintain his son's claim to the bishopric.
 He suggested two new candidates to the canons.
 By July 1309, the threatened canons were yielding to extortion and elected Benedict, a former councillor of Peter, as the new Bishop of Transylvania.
 Peter Monoszló was the first bishop who was buried in the St. Michael's Cathedral.
 An 18th century source preserved the next epithet which was written on his tomb: